 Firstly, let’s cover a few basics.

 What is the role of a defensive midfielder?
-In soccer, the main role of a defensive midfielder is to break up the flow of play when the opposition has possession of the ball.
+In soccer, a defensive midfielder’s role is to break up the flow of play when the opposition has possession of the ball.
 Their role also involves supporting the defense and being a link between defense and attack when needed.

 Why is a defensive midfielder important?
 A defensive midfielder is so important in a game of soccer because they can dictate the flow of the game.
 From this position, a top defensive midfielder can completely control the game and is the link between defense and attack.

 Now we’ve established what a defensive midfielder does and why their role is so important to a team lets look at those qualities, characteristics and attributes that every defensive midfielder needs.

 Any serious soccer player needs to be serious about their fitness.
 If you want to take your fitness to the next level, then join the select group of players that have followed my 30-Day Soccer Fitness Plan and dominated their opponents from beginning to end of a game.
 You can check it out here, and as a bonus, you can get 50% off TODAY by using the code – 50off

 It almost goes without saying and is written in the job description that a defensive midfielder should have great defensive skills.
 This is probably the most important factor to play this role.
 If you can do everything else on this list well, but you can’t defend, then you’re unlikely to even get a look in for this role on the team.

 A defensive midfielder plays at the base of midfield and carries the responsibility of being the link between the defenders and midfielders.
 Their job is to protect the defenders by preventing the ball and opposition players from passing them.

 Being good in defense means a few things.
 One is knowing how to tackle well consistently.
 You need to be able to stick your foot in to stop the ball at just the right moment that you don’t foul the other player.
 And be able to get your head on the ball before the opposition when the ball is coming in the air.